SchedMD/slurm-gcp/test/README.md

 - test_static
   - get the list of static nodes in the cluster and wait for them all to be powered up and idle
+- test_compute_startup_scripts
+  - Check that the custom compute startup script ran on the static nodes
 - test_exclusive_labels
   - run job on exclusive nodes and check the instances for the correct job ID label